openlawlibrary/pygls/docs/source/pygls/howto/migrate-to-v2.rst

 This guide outlines how to adapt an existing server to the breaking changes introduced in this release.

 **Known Migrations**

+.. admonition:: Finished your migration?
+   :class: tip

+   Have you migrated your server to ``v2``?
+   Feel free to open a pull request and add yours to the list below!

 You may find these projects that have already successfully migrated to v2 a useful reference: